brandonstiles1/Mintmo/README.md

 The app was built using Ruby on Rails on the back end with a postgreSQL database.
 Back end structure is RESTful and all  the data requests use AJAX and are fulfilled with a JSON API.
 Associations are used to prefetch data in order to minimize SQL queries to the database.

 #### Front end
 The front end is built completely in [React.js][React] and JavaScript and utilizes React's [Flux][Flux] architecture.
-React's virtual DOM allows for lightnight-quick rerendering without requiring new pages to be sent from the server.
+React's virtual DOM allows for lightning-quick rerendering without requiring new pages to be sent from the server.
 Even modals appear/disappear using React rather than toggling CSS display properties.

 #### Libraries